-Select one resource and click on Level Selection.
-The result is that the selected resource will be leveled.
-When leveling resources from the Team Planner view, the assignment is adjusted and not the entire task.
-Click on Level All button and the entire project will level all tasks.
+Select one resource and click Level Selection.
+The result is the selected resource will be leveled.
+When leveling resources from the Team Planner view, only the assignment is adjusted and not the entire task.
+Click Level All to level all tasks for the entire project.

 Below is the Team Planner view with all resources leveled.
-Before leveling the project was scheduled to complete on May 3rd.
-After leveling, the project will complete on May 23rd.
+Before leveling, the project was scheduled to complete on May 3rd.
+After leveling, the project will now complete on May 23rd.